BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Experiment

-\textbf{Effectiveness of Model Design.} To determine the effectiveness of the residual connection and the skip connection in the block structure, we run ablations on: 1) Discarding the residual connection when growing the network; 2) Inserting a skip connection at the same position as the original NeRF and discarding the rest in the additive blocks.
+\textbf{Effectiveness of Model Design.} To determine the effectiveness of the residual connection and the skip connection in our newly introduced block structure for neural radiance fields, we run ablations on: 1) Discarding the residual connection when growing the network; 2) Inserting a skip connection at the same position as the original NeRF and discarding the rest in the additive blocks.

-From Tab.~\ref{tab:ablate_results}, we can see that without the skip layer or the residual connection, performance at each scale slightly degenerates but still outperform baselines.
-1) Qualitatively, it can be observed that, the influence of skip layer is more notable on closer scales.
-In particular, one can see that on \emph{Transamerica} scene, the absence of skip connection severely harms the performance at the closest scale $L=4$, which can be ascribed to the fact that its remote views are much easier than close views.
-2) Residual connections help form a better scene feature at remote scales for shallow output heads, by leveraging the supervision from deeper blocks to help correct the errors in early training phases.
+Tab.~\ref{tab:ablate_results} shows that, without the skip layer or the residual connection, performance at each scale slightly degenerates but still outperforms baselines.
+1) It can be observed that, the influence of skip layer is more notable on closer scales.
+In particular, on \emph{Transamerica} scene, the absence of skip connection severely harms the performance at scale $L$=4, which could be ascribed to the fact that its remote views are much easier than close views.
+2) Residual connections help form a better scene feature at remote scales for shallow output heads, by leveraging the supervision from deeper blocks to help correct the errors in early training phases, as shown in Fig.~\ref{fig:residual}.
 Consequently, rendering results of lower LOD are more accurate, which in turn benefit latter training phases on closer views.
-Furthermore, we found that as the the training evolves (\eg, from $L=2$ to $L=4$), CityNeRF with residual gains an increasing advantage compared to the counterpart without residual.
+Furthermore, we found that as the training proceeds, \modelname with residual gains an increasing advantage compared to the counterpart without residual.
 The additive nature of residual densities and colors enforces the model to emphasize the errors between the images rendered by previous stages and the ground truth, guiding the deeper blocks to recover the missing details using the newly introduced frequency information.
 Meanwhile, it also improves the predictions from previous output heads, yielding better base geometries and colors.
-More examples can be found in supplementary.